AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ### ⚠️ Deleting a donation record: `deletedonation`

-This command can be used to delete a specified donor from the BloodNet system.
+This command can be used to delete a specified donation record from the BloodNet system.

-Format: `delete DONATION_RECORD_LIST_INDEX`
+Format: `deletedonation DONATION_RECORD_LIST_INDEX`

-* Deletes the donor at the specified `DONATION_RECORD_LIST_INDEX`.
+* Deletes the donation record at the specified `DONATION_RECORD_LIST_INDEX`.
 * The index refers to the index number shown in the displayed donation record list.
 * The index **must be a positive integer** 1, 2, 3, …​